sergiocallegari/PyDSM/doc/source/getting-started.rst

 This software is meant to run on all major platforms (Linux, Windows, Mac, etc.).
 It is free software written so that all its prerequisites are free too.
 This means that anyone can try and use it.
+Currently, the developers are rutinely building and testing it on Linux and Windows 7.

 The code is written in Python with some C extensions for efficiency and requires a `Python 2.7`_  environment.
 A port to Python